-MVME230x Description
+Description

-The MVME2300-series VME processor module is a PCI Mezzanine Card (PMC) carrier board.
-It is based on the PowerPCTM 603 or 604 microprocessor, MPC603 or MPC604.
+The MVME2300 is a PCI Mezzanine Card (PMC) carrier board.
+It is based on an MPC603 or MPC604R PowerPC microprocessor.

-Two front panel cutouts provide access to PMC I/O. One double-width or two single-width PMCs can be installed directly on the MVME230x.
+Two front panel cutouts provide access to PMC I/O. One double-width or two single-width PMCs can be installed directly on the MVME2300.
 Optionally, one or two PMCspan PCI expansion mezzanine modules can be added to provide the capability of up to four additional PMC modules.

 Two RJ45 connectors on the front panel provide the interface to 10/100Base-T Ethernet, and to a debug serial port.
+The following list is of equipment that is appropriate for use in an MVME2300 system:

-The following list is of equipment that is appropriate for use in an MVME230x system:
+- Dependence of the provided and the provi - Peripheral Component Interconnect (PCI) Mezzanine Cards (PMC)s - □ VMEsystem enclosure - □ System console terminal - Disk drives (and/or other I/O) and controllers - □ Operating system (and/or application software)

-- □ PMCspan PCI expansion mezzanine module - □ Peripheral Component Interconnect (PCI) Mezzanine Cards (PMC)s - □ VMEsystem enclosure - □ System console terminal - □ Disk drives (and/or other I/O) and controllers - Operating system (and/or application software)
+MVME2300 Module

-MVME230x Module
+The MVME2300 module is a powerful, low-cost embedded VME controller and intelligent PMC carrier board.
+The module is currently available in the configurations shown in the following table.

-The MVME230x module is a powerful, low-cost embedded VME controller and intelligent PMC carrier board.
-The MVME230x is currently available in the configurations shown in Table 1-1.
+The MVME2300 includes support circuitry such as ECC DRAM, PROM/flash memory, and bridges to the Industry Standard Architecture (ISA) bus and the VMEbus.

-The MVME230x includes support circuitry such as ECC DRAM, PROM/Flash memory, and bridges to the Industry Standard Architecture (ISA) bus and the VMEbus.
-The MVME230x's PMC carrier architecture allows flexible configuration options and easy upgrades.
+The module's PMC carrier architecture allows flexible configuration options and easy upgrades.
 It is designed to support one or two PMCs, plus one or two optional PCI expansion mezzanine modules that each support up to two PMCs.
 It occupies a single VMEmodule slot, except when optional PCI expansion mezzanine modules are also used: